proxna/BlogRa/assets/bootstrap-5.0.0/site/content/docs/5.0/customize/color.md

 ### Notes on Sass

 Sass cannot programmatically generate variables, so we manually created variables for every tint and shade ourselves.
-We specify the midpoint value (e.g., `$blue-500`) and use custom color functions to tint (lighten) or shade (darken) our colors via Sass's `mix()` color function.
+We specify the midpoint value (e.g., `$blue-500`) and use custom color functions to tint (lighten) or shade (mainen) our colors via Sass's `mix()` color function.

-Using `mix()` is not the same as `lighten()` and `darken()`—the former blends the specified color with white or black, while the latter only adjusts the lightness value of each color.
+Using `mix()` is not the same as `lighten()` and `mainen()`—the former blends the specified color with white or black, while the latter only adjusts the lightness value of each color.
 The result is a much more complete suite of colors, as [shown in this CodePen demo](https://codepen.io/emdeoh/pen/zYOQOPB).

 Our `tint-color()` and `shade-color()` functions use `mix()` alongside our `$theme-color-interval` variable, which specifies a stepped percentage value for each mixed color we produce.
 See the `scss/_functions.scss` and `scss/_variables.scss` files for the full source code.